h4ck3rm1k3/db-docs/index.md

 ### Working with the underlying driver

-Some situations will require you to use methods that are specific to the underlying driver, for example, if you're in the need of using the [mgo.Session.Ping](http://godoc.org/labix.org/v2/mgo#Session.Ping) method, you can retrieve the underlying `*mgo.Session` as an `interface{}`, cast it with
+Many situations will require you to use methods that are specific to the underlying driver, for example, if you're in the need of using the [mgo.Session.Ping](http://godoc.org/labix.org/v2/mgo#Session.Ping) method, you can retrieve the underlying `*mgo.Session` as an `interface{}`, cast it with